momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 ### Obtaining the Pref64::/n of the NAT64

-The recursive resolver can obtain the Pref64::/n used by the NAT64 of the network by either static configuration or by using discovery mechanisms.
+The iterative resolver can obtain the Pref64::/n used by the NAT64 of the network by either static configuration or by using discovery mechanisms.
-Static configuration may be the most likely scenario given that the recursive resolver server may also serve as the DNS64 server.
+Static configuration may be the most likely scenario given that the iterative resolver server may also serve as a DNS64 server.

 The Port Control Protocol {{?RFC7225}} or Router Advertisements {{?RFC8781}} are two options the resolver has if it wants to use a discovery mechanism to find the Pref64::/n.
-Using the {{?RFC7050}} or {{?I-D.draft-hunek-v6ops-nat64-srv}} may not function because these mechanisms need a resolver to work.
+Using the mechanims described in {{?RFC7050}} or {{?I-D.draft-hunek-v6ops-nat64-srv}} may not function because these need a resolver to work.

 ### Performing the Synthesis

 Performing the addres translation can be done by following Section 2.3 of {{!RFC6052}}.

-After the synthesis is done the IPv6-only recursive resolver can send a query to the converted IPv6 address.
+After the synthesis is done the IPv6-only iterative resolver can send a query to the converted IPv6 address.

-## Use of the recursive resolver as DNS64
+## Use of the iterative resolver as DNS64

-Since the recursive resolver will be used inside an IPv6 only network, the server can also perform DNS64 {{!DNS64=RFC6147}} when a AAAA record is queried from a STUB resolver but the domain only has an A record.
+Since the iterative resolver will be used inside an IPv6 only network, the server can also perform DNS64 {{!DNS64=RFC6147}} when a AAAA record is queried from a STUB resolver but the domain only has an A record.

 # Deployment Notes
 TODO